 We will study your declaration and send you a letter informing you of our assessment of the situation.

-After studying your declaration, we will render one of the following decisions:
+After studying your declaration, we will either:

 From the answers you have provided, you do not appear to have any obligations to fulfill to keep your licence.